-- Where possible, use headphones and an associated microphone rather than room speakers this mitigates echoes for others.
+- classes in any course, without reasonable excuse, means that student may not be allowed to complete the course. - Where possible, use headphones and an associated microphone rather than room speakers this mitigates echoes for others.
 Keep your microphone muted unless you are called to speak by the instructor. - 6.
 Use the "raise hand" button in the Zoom or MS Teams function to be called instructors will be trained to become familiar with this feature.
 When you are called on or if your point or question is no longer relevant, please "lower" or click stop your raised hand. - 7.
 Avoid using the chat feature in the platform, except for communicating about urgent technical issues or when asked to by the instructor.
 Similarly avoid parallel conversations on Line or WhatsApp, etc. Stay away from email as per norm to focus on the classroom activities.
 If you have your pre-readings on your computer, try to access them via a second screen or device, so that your primary screen is dedicated to the Zoom/ MS Teams learning platform or whatever is the classroom platform. - 8.
-Virtual classroom access is only for current CMU-SPP students and others expressly authorized by the CMU-SPP programs - any unauthorized sharing of the link and passwords can result in immediate removal from the online platform and referral to University disciplinary proceedings. - 9.
+Virtual classroom access is only for current CMU-SPP students and others expressly authorized by the CMU-SPP programs any unauthorized sharing of the link and passwords can result IN immediate removal from the online platform and referral to University disciplinary proceedings. - 9.
 To preserve confidentiality and to allow for an authentic learning experience, classes will not be recorded as a default by the CMU School of Public Policy, and students are not permitted to record them either any violation of this policy can result in immediate removal from the online platform and referral to University disciplinary proceedings.
-Instructors retain the discretion to relax this policy but they must secure the consent of all individuals being recorded. - 10.
-This list of norms is a living document do write to your instructor, copying spp@cmu.ac.th, with constructive suggestions for ways in which these norms can be made more effective.
+Instructors retain the discretion to relax this policy but they must secure the consent of all individuals being recorded. - This list of norms is a living document do write to your instructor, copying spp@cmu.ac.th, with constructive suggestions for ways in which these norms can be made more effective.
 Such suggestions, if any, should be made after class, not during it.